 When I reply that Apple is a good market to target, the replies are so often, silence.
 It is hard to fathom why.

-Amazon is extremely competitive, with well over five million ebooks.
+Amazon is extremely competitive, with well over six million ebooks and increasing every day.

 While Apple is a much more controlled retailer with far fewer ebooks and next to no scammers ripping off your share of the pot.